cyrilmhansen/kistaverk/WORKINPROGRESS.md

 - JNI dispatch can unwind or abort: `STATE.lock().unwrap()` plus no `catch_unwind` means any panic poisons the mutex and may crash the VM (rust/src/lib.rs).
 - Renderer still trusts incoming JSON and will crash on malformed output; no panic guard in JNI to backstop it.
 - State is ephemeral; no serialization/restoration path; no tests around dispatch or renderer parsing; Cargo.lock not updated for `sha2`.
 Cargo build task still compiles armeabi-v7a even though APK is arm64-only; stale armeabi-v7a .so remains on disk (not packaged).
 Image conversion flow depends on MediaStore/SAF; needs on-device verification for picker permissions.
+- Renderer resiliency: Kotlin now falls back to an error view on render exceptions, but JNI still lacks a panic guard; malformed JSON from Rust is still a risk.

 ## Next Implementation Step
 1. Harden JNI dispatch: wrap `Java_aeska_kistaverk_MainActivity_dispatch` in `catch_unwind`, replace `unwrap` with error propagation, and return a minimal error-screen JSON instead of letting panics cross the boundary.